nutmas/CarND-Capstone/README.md

 ## Results<a id="sec-7"></a>

 This repo shows the Tensorflow traffic light classifier implementation.
 This has model not been trained for real world traffic lights; It will successfully navigate the simulator track using the RCNN Inception Net as the end-to-end traffic light Classifier.
-The integration of the classifiers with the control is aligned so that the classifiers can be exchanged with minimal code modification.
-The actual submission for Real World evaluation with YOLO classifier is submitted by Team Lead Diogo Silva

 **This [Video](https://www.youtube.com/watch?v=HVy0eSQZLXA) shows the end-to-end net in operation while the vehicle navigates around the simulator track.**